 - Hummus! (not dairy, but in the refrigerated section or you can make your own)

-- PROTEIN BARS: Rx Bars, Go Macro bars, Larabars, Perfect Bar
+- PROTEIN BARS: RX Bars, Go Macro bars, Larabars, Perfect Bar, Clif Bar

-- JERKY: There are so many kinds to choose from these days, even vegan varieties made from coconut!
+- JERKY: There are so many kinds to choose from these days, including vegan varieties made from coconut!